enes-turk/sql_job_analysis/readme.md

 Welcome to a comprehensive exploration of the ever-evolving data job market!
 This project delves into the intricacies of data-related roles, shedding light on the demand for such positions, the sought-after skills by employers, and the relationship between skillsets and salary levels within the domain of multiple data roles.

+This project would'nt be possible without Luke Barousse's lectures.
+Special thanks to him.

 ## Dataset Information

-The dataset for this project was compiled from a wide range of sources, primarily online platforms like LinkedIn and other job posting websites, spanning the entirety of 2023 and covering global locations.
+The dataset for this project gathered from https://datanerd.tech/.

+Data was compiled from a wide range of sources, primarily online platforms like LinkedIn and other job posting websites, spanning the entirety of 2023 and covering global locations.
 It includes full-time, part-time, and remote positions, focusing on yearly salary offerings.
 Notably, the dataset doesn't distinguish between senior, mid-level, and junior roles, providing a holistic view of the data job market.

 Through a detailed analysis, this project aims to uncover key insights into trends and patterns, offering valuable information for anyone curious in the realm of data.